This page documents my experience with a Japan-imported Roland VP-550

 Upon opening the unit, I discovered the internal PSU is a Sharp

 B184, clearly rated for 100–240V input.
-I cannot confirm whether the
+It cannot be confirmed whether the

 power supply in my Roland VP-550 is the original factory-installed